raspine/vim-git-project/README.md

-# vim-breakpoints
+# vim-git-project
-Create breakpoints for gdb
+Use git as project solution